jakeoid/shiritori-san-discord-bot/README.md

 > <word>

 Simply type any word in Kana and the bot will intepret it.
-IF you want to chat without triggering the bot simply put a ~ before you speak!
+However if you still want to chat without triggering input from the bot simply place a ~ (or any character for that matter), before you speak!
+This will let the bot know that you're just trying to talk and not play a word.

 > !currentletter, !letter, !kana, k